stevenfontanella/microlens/README.md

 Agreed.

-It definitely doesn't make much sense to create lens and leave TH bits out, just as it doesn't make sense to produce a 2000$ tv set where you can't switch between sound tracks when watching a file from a usb stick.
+It definitely doesn't make much sense to create lens and leave TH bits out, just as it doesn't make sense to produce a 2000$ tv set where you can't switch between sound tracks when watching a film from a USB stick.
 Fuck you, Philips, so much.

 It makes sense, however, to leave TH bits out when they account for a 200% increase in build time, and they do in my case.
 So I moved them into a separate package.